vasanvasab/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ```
 /*
 Program to implement the linear regression using gradient descent.
-Developed by: ISHAQ HUSSAIN A
+Developed by: S.KAVIVARSHINI
-RegisterNumber: 212221040059
+RegisterNumber: 212221040078
 */
 ```
 ```